Frequently Asked Questions

-There are approximately 450 students at ITC, studying across two campuses in Auckland Central and South Auckland.
+There are approximately 450 students at ITC, studying across four campuses in Auckland Central, South Auckland, Whangarei and Christchurch.
 Around 10% of the student population are international students, so you will be in a classroom with many people from New Zealand.
 Class sizes are small (there is a maximum of 22 students) and many international students find it easy to make friends.

 How many hours per week will I be expected to be at college?

 Students enrolled on full-time courses will be required to be in class for at least 20 hours per week.
 Classes are taught in the morning or the afternoon and students will also need to set aside around 10-15 hours per week for study and homework.

 Do I need insurance?

 Yes, international students need to have appropriate and current medical and travel insurance while in New Zealand for the full duration of their course of study.
 We work closely with Orbit Protect health insurance, a large reputable insurance company.
 We can help you arrange insurance prior to your course starting.
 Please email email@example.com for advice.

 What is the cost of living in New Zealand?

 Living in Auckland is cheaper than living in cities such as Sydney or London.
 To give you an idea, a litre of milk costs around $2.50 and a student movie ticket between $11-$15.
 For a full table of living costs, please refer to our International Prospectus and also check out the Study in New Zealand ‘Cost of Living‘ page.

 It is a good idea to come to New Zealand with plenty of money saved to allow you to make the most out of your time here.
 In addition to course fees, you will likely need between $15,000 and $20,000 per year ($300 to $500 per week) to cover accommodation, food, transport, phone, internet and other entertainment costs.
 Other expenses could include insurance, bank fees, utility bills, clothing, holidays and textbooks.

 Do I need to find my own accommodation?